 Uncommon elevations in liver function tests (LFTs) for alanine aminotransferase (ALT) or aspartate aminotransferase (AST), have been observed in patients after receiving pegfilgrastim following cytotoxic chemotherapy.
 These elevations are transient and return to baseline.

 An increased risk of MDS/AML following treatment with Neulasta in conjunction with chemotherapy and/or radiotherapy has been observed in an epidemiological study in breast and lung cancer patients (see section 4.4).

 Common cases of thrombocytopenia have been reported.

-Cases of capillary leak syndrome have been reported in the post-marketing setting with granulocyte-colony stimulating factor use.
+Cases of capillary leak syndrome have been reported in the post-marketing setting with G-CSF use.
 These have generally occurred in patients with advanced malignant diseases, sepsis, taking multiple chemotherapy medications or undergoing apheresis (see section 4.4).

 Reporting of suspected adverse reactions

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via

 Yellow Card Scheme